 Tooth sensitivity after a filling is one of the most common concerns patients express following restorative dental work.
 If you’ve recently had a cavity filled and are now experiencing discomfort when eating, drinking, or even breathing cold air, you’re not alone.
 The good news is that post-filling sensitivity is typically normal and temporary, affecting a significant percentage of patients.
-Understanding why this sensitivity occurs, how long it should last, and when it signals a problem helps you navigate the healing process with confidence and peace of mind.
-While most sensitivity resolves on its own within a few weeks, knowing the difference between normal healing and complications requiring attention ensures you get appropriate care when needed.

 Table of Contents